Marc-Klein/nf-capstone/README.md

 With "Walking Buddy" you can get home safely while your friends watch over you.
 You can invite your friends to your session and share your location in real-time with them.
-You can share short messages which are visible for everyone in your channel.
+You can exchange short messages which are visible for everyone on your channel.

 ###Tech Stack